- Practice Areas

 Mr. Sutton is a graduate of Livonia Stevenson High School, Michigan State University, and the Case Western Reserve University School of Law.
 Mr. Sutton also completed the prestigious International Association of Defense Counsel (IADC) Trial Academy at Stanford University, a program focused on the development of trial advocacy skills for defense litigators.

-Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).
+Mr. Sutton’s practice is focused on the defense of contested matters, including state and federal lawsuits filed against his clients, as well as claims of discrimination and harassment submitted to administrative agencies such as the Equal Employment Opportunity Commission (EEOC), the Michigan Department of Civil Rights (MDCR), and U.S. Department of Education Office of Civil Rights (OCR).

 Mr. Sutton often presents on topics relevant to his school clients, including transgender student rights, social media in schools, student/staff investigations, student privacy rights/FERPA, and student/staff discipline.
-On the issue of transgender student legal rights, Mr. Sutton is recognized as an expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
+On the issue of transgender student rights, Mr. Sutton is recognized as a legal expert, having been invited by the Michigan Department of Education to help develop guidance for supporting LGBTQ students.
 Mr. Sutton has presented to education groups across the State of Michigan on this important topic.

 Mr. Sutton has also served as an Adjunct Professor at Oakland University, teaching Education Law (EA 742) to students pursuing their Ed.S. degree through OU’s Department of Educational Leadership.

 Mr. Sutton has been actively involved with the nonprofit organization Winning Futures, a goal setting, mentoring, and scholarship program for high school students.
 Mr. Sutton served as a mentor to students at Warren Mott High School and was recognized as “Mentor of the Year” for the 2011-2012 school year.
 Mr. Sutton also served on the Board of Directors for the organization, helping to raise more than $25,000 to help fund Winning Futures’ mentoring programs.
-In July 2015, Mr. Sutton was recognized , along with seven other Michigan residents, as a RARE Everyday Hero for his many contributions to the community.
+In July 2015, Mr. Sutton was recognized, along with seven other Michigan residents, as a RARE Everyday Hero for his many contributions to the community.

 Mr. Sutton – an avid MSU and Detroit sports fan — lives in Livonia with his wife, Lauren, a public elementary school teacher, and their two children.
-When he’s not working, he can be found coaching youth baseball, watching his kids participate in sports, biking a trail, or kayaking a river somewhere in Michigan.
+When he’s not working, he can be found watching his kids participate in sports, biking a trail, or kayaking a river somewhere in Michigan.